Services

 6. Subscription-Based Model

 DaaS is typically offered through a subscription-based model, allowing users to pay for the data services they use.
 Businesses may negotiate with DaaS provider for the data that fits their needs, rather than investing in and maintaining their own data infrastructure.
-This enables users to pay only for the specific data services they utilize and offers cost savings.
+This enables users to pay for the specific data services they utilize and offers cost savings.

 Benefits of Data as a Service companies